Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Vikings stats and trends

-- In Minnesota's 14 games this year, it has eight wins against the spread.
+- Minnesota has eight wins against the spread in 14 games this year.

-- The Vikings have an ATS record of 3-1 in their four games when underdogs by 3.5 points or more this season.
+- So far this season, the Vikings have been installed as underdogs by a 3.5-point margin or more four times and are 3-1 ATS in those contests.

-- Minnesota's games this year have eclipsed the over/under eight times in 14 opportunities (57.1%).
+- Minnesota's games this year have eclipsed the over/under in 57.1% of its opportunities (eight times in 14 games with a set point total).

-- Minnesota is 7-3 against the spread and 5-5 overall when the team notches more than 21.6 points.
+- Minnesota is 7-3 against the spread and 5-5 overall in games when it records more than 21.6 points.

 - The Vikings have 12 giveaways this season, while the Rams have 20 takeaways.